zwave-js/node-zwave-js/packages/core/api.md

 export const channelPadding: string;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
-// Warning: (ae-missing-release-tag) "CommandClasses" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommandClasses" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export enum CommandClasses {